loda-lang/loda-programs/programs/oeis/list4.md

 * [A204558](http://oeis.org/A204558) ([program](204/A204558.asm)): Row sums of the triangle A045975.
 * [A204560](http://oeis.org/A204560) ([program](204/A204560.asm)): Symmetric matrix: f(i,j)=floor[(2i+2j+4)/4]-floor[(i+j+2)/4], by (constant) antidiagonals.
 * [A204562](http://oeis.org/A204562) ([program](204/A204562.asm)): Symmetric matrix: f(i,j) = floor((2i+2j+6)/4)-floor((i+j+3)/4), by (constant) antidiagonals.
+* [A204623](http://oeis.org/A204623) ([program](204/A204623.asm)): Number of (n+1)X2 0..2 arrays with every 2X2 subblock having unequal diagonal elements or unequal antidiagonal elements, and new values 0..2 introduced in row major order
 * [A204644](http://oeis.org/A204644) ([program](204/A204644.asm)): Number of (n+1) X 2 0..1 arrays with column and row pair sums b(i,j)=a(i,j)+a(i,j-1) and c(i,j)=a(i,j)+a(i-1,j) nondecreasing in column and row directions, respectively.
 * [A204671](http://oeis.org/A204671) ([program](204/A204671.asm)): a(n) = n^n (mod 6).
 * [A204674](http://oeis.org/A204674) ([program](204/A204674.asm)): a(n) = 4*n^3 + 5*n^2 + 2*n + 1.